Exchange (Bilateral) Denmark: University of Southern Denmark

 UW-W tuition, as well as the Global Experiences Application Fee and CISI international insurance, are billed to the student’s UW-W account.
 Other expenses are paid individually (e.g. living expenses) or to the host university (e.g. accommodation).

 Passport and Visa RequirementsStudents will need a passport to study abroad that is valid for at least 6 months beyond the end of their program.
-Students must also apply for a residence permit to study in Denmark for periods of more than three months.
-Currently, this process can be completed upon arrival in Denmark.
+U.S. citizens do not need a visa to enter Denmark; HOWEVER, students must apply for a residence permit to study in Denmark for periods of more than three months.

 |Term||Application Deadline||Term Dates|